xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 a) The same symbol can label edges from one state to several different states, and

-b) An edge may be labeled by ε, the empty string, instead of, or in addition to, symbols from the input alphabet.
+b) An edge may be labeled by €, the empty string, instead of, or in addition to, symbols from the input alphabet.

 **Example 3.14:** The transition graph for an NFA recognizing the language of regular expression `(a|b)*abb` is shown in Fig. 3.24.
 This abstract example, describing all strings of a's and b's ending in the particular string abb, will be used throughout this section.
 It is similar to regular expressions that describe languages of real interest, however.
 For instance, an expression describing all files whose name ends in `.o` is `any*.o` , where **any** stands for any printable character.